Gal Hirsch: Second Lebanon War

 Before the outbreak of the Second Lebanon War, he acted against the Hezbollah threat of soldier abductions.
 During his command of the Galilee Division, the division successfully thwarted four abduction attempts, including the Ghajar Abduction Attempt (2005).

 The abduction of Ehud Goldwasser and Eldad Regev, which led to the outbreak of the Second Lebanon War, occurred in Hirsch's sector.
 During the war, criticism grew against Hirsch following a report aired on Channel 10, featuring the commander of 7th Brigade Amnon Eshel, who served under Hirsch's command and criticized him.
 Hirsch was also criticized for stating that IDF forces controlled Bint Jbeil before the Battle of Bint Jbeil, where eight Golani Brigade soldiers were killed.

 Shortly after the war, Chief of Staff Dan Halutz decided to appoint Hirsch as the head of the Strategic Division in the Planning Directorate.
 However, before the release of the Almog Commission report, headed by retired Major General Doron Almog, Hirsch decided to resign in December 2006.
 Almog recommended Hirsch's dismissal due to the abduction incident, criticizing him for not preparing adequately for the possibility of abduction.

 The main conclusion of the Almog Commission was that the abduction of Ehud Goldwasser and Eldad Regev could have been prevented.
 According to Hirsch, these findings were not accepted by a team of generals led by the Chief of Staff, who conducted a hearing and stated that the report "did not adequately reflect the difficult constraints present in the sector."
 According to him, the summary document of the hearing remains classified.
 On the other hand, a committee led by Major General Meir Kalifi concluded that Hirsch's orders were issued and communicated as required.
-Over the years, several officials supported Hirsch's defense, including the Chairman of the Winograd Commission, Dr. Eliyahu Winograd, retired Supreme Court Justice Mishael Cheshin, and the Movement for Quality Government in Israel.
+Over the years, several officials supported Hirsch's defense, including the Chairman of the Winograd Commission, Eliyahu Winograd, retired Supreme Court Justice Mishael Cheshin, and the Movement for Quality Government in Israel.
 In January 2014, Justice Winograd addressed the Chief of Staff, Benny Gantz, expressing remorse and asking to rectify the injustice done to Hirsch.